-Notification of annual reexamination interviews will be sent by first-class mail and will contain the date, time, and location of the interview or the date by which the reexamination packet must be returned to MDOC by mail.
-The letter will inform the family of the information and documentation that must be brought to the interview.
+Notification of annual reexamination interviews will be sent by USPS mail and will contain the date, time, and location of the interview.
+In addition, it will inform the family of the information and documentation that must be brought to the interview.

-If the family is unable to attend a scheduled interview, the family must contact MDOC in advance of the interview to schedule a new appointment.
-If a family does not attend the scheduled interview, MDOC will send a second notification with a new interview date and appointment time.
+If the family is unable to attend a scheduled interview, the family must contact Commerce in advance of the interview to schedule a new appointment.
+If a family does not attend the scheduled interview, Commerce will send a second notification via USPS with a new interview date and appointment time.

-If a family fails to attend two scheduled interviews without MDOC approval or fails to return the completed reexamination packet by mail within the required timeframe a pre-termination notice will be sent to the family's address of record and to any alternate address provided in the family's file.
+If a family fails to attend two scheduled interviews without Commerce approval, or if the notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file.

 An advocate, interpreter, or other assistant may assist the family in the interview process.
+The family and Commerce must execute a certification attesting to the role and the assistance provided by any such third party.